bbobohang/Gym-Buddy/README.md

 # Gym Buddy Web Application

-An application used to search and learn excercises based on user preference (Body parts/equipment), built with React, Javascript, CSS, Material UI and RapidAPI.
+An application used to search and learn exercises based on user preference (Body parts/equipment), built with React, Javascript, CSS, Material UI and RapidAPI.

 Live demo can be found here: https://gym-buddy-reactjs.netlify.app/